mduckham/pnkg/README.md

   # semadaten: Semantic Data Enrichment

-This is the repository of source codes and datasets for a transparent and reproducible semantic data enrichment of foundation spatial data.
-The repository is developed and organised by Geographic Knowledge Lab (GKL).
+This repository contains source code and datasets for transparent and reproducible semantic data enrichment of Australian place names data.
+It is developed by the Geographic Knowledge Lab (GKL).

 ## Key resources